seppzzz/silverstripe-phonelink/README.md

 # SilverStripe 4 Phone Link Module

+This is a Fork from firebrandhq/silverstripe-phonelink

+This Fork has a css-class (.phone-link) added to the created link.

+This Fork has added a German translation.

 Silverstripe 4 module adding the possibility to create / edit Phone number links using the TinyMCE editor (tel: links).

 It uses the native SilverStripe 4 React modals and seamlessly integrates in the CMS.